Drag-and-drop

 Note: The

-, a drag handle is displayed on the left-hand side of each rule and each group header.
-Clicking and dragging the handle element allows users to visually reorder the rules and groups.
+When the enableDragAndDrop prop is true, a drag handle appears on the left side of each rule and group header.
+Clicking and dragging the handle element allows users to visually reorder rules and groups.

 - npm